piisa/piisa/docs/usage.md

 The fastest procedure to execute the implementation is to install all the required packages and then execute the end-to-end processing script.
-Asuming we have an active Python virtualenv (3.8 or later), it would be:
+Asuming we have an active Python virtualenv (3.8 or later), setting up the process for English would be:

 ```
 pip install wheel